Bicycle Lab

 Summary

-Many women will have a hard time getting comfortable riding a mens saddle because of obvious and not so obvious differences in anatomy.
-Your position on the bike has more to do with your saddle comfort than which saddle your choose.
-First set your position then look towards the correct saddle.
-Most professional bicycle fitters are trained to determine proper placement and width of saddles.
+Many women will have a hard time getting comfortable riding a men’s saddle because of obvious and not-so-obvious differences in anatomy.
+Your position on the bike has more to do with your saddle comfort than which saddle you choose.
+First, set your position then look towards the correct saddle.
+Most professional bicycle fitters are trained to determine the proper placement and width of saddles.
 This is done visually while you are riding your bike on a stationary trainer.

-Women have a slightly wider sit bones and different pelvic geometry than men, therefore women’s saddles should be wider to accommodate this width.
+Women have slightly wider sit bones and different pelvic geometry than men, therefore women’s saddles should be wider to accommodate this width.
 Each rider is completely different and the saddle should be sized to match your position and anatomy.
 Once you have the width selected you will want to look at the padding.
-Ideally very little padding that is firm yet forgiving.
-Finally if you are riding a triathlon specific bike you should look for a saddle that has a cutout or relief in the nose.
-If you are on a road bike you will likely not need the cut out.
+Ideally, very little padding that is firm yet forgiving.
+Finally, if you are riding a triathlon-specific bike you should look for a saddle that has a cutout or relief in the nose.
+If you are on a road bike you will likely not need the cutout.

 Watch the video in this post for more information